-We’ll examine various Fargo, North Dakota Supplemental Medicare Plans and how they can make specific healthcare costs more affordable.
+We’ll examine various Fargo, North Dakota, Medicare Plans and how they can make specific healthcare costs more affordable.

 We based the following statistics on 65-year-old male enrollees.

 Around 32.79% of Fargo beneficiaries have a Medicare Advantage plan.
-Currently, there are 31 Fargo, North Dakota Medicare Advantage plans available in Cass County.
+Currently, 31 Fargo, North Dakota, Medicare Advantage plans are available in Cass County.